-The world fastest picosecond range high voltage semiconductor switches and generators.
+The world's fastest picosecond range high voltage semiconductor switches and generators.

 Microsecond range high power switches and generators with output peak current up to hundreds kA and operating voltage up to tens kV.

-Megaimpulse Ltd. designs and produces a wide range of high power and ultra-fast generators and switches based on principally new types of semiconductor devices.
-Mega-amperes peak current, pico- and nanoseconds pulse rise time, tens of kilovolts output pulse amplitude, high repetition rate up to Megahertz range are available now.
-New types of semiconductor devices such as RSD, DSRD, FID, DLD, SAS which have been developed during more than thirty years allow us to design reliable, compact and high efficient pulsed power equipment.
+Megaimpulse Ltd. designs and produces a wide range of high-power and ultra-fast generators and switches based on principally new types of semiconductor devices.
+Mega-amperes peak current, pico-, and nanoseconds pulse rise time, tens of kilovolts output pulse amplitude, high repetition rate up to Megahertz range are available now.
+New types of semiconductor devices such as RSD, DSRD, FID, DLD, SAS which have been developed within more than thirty years allow us to design reliable, compact, and high efficient pulsed power equipment.

 August 28, 2019